MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Out-File.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: true (ByValue)
+Accept pipeline input: True (ByValue)
 Accept wildcard characters: False
 ```

 ### -NoClobber
-Will not overwrite \(replace the contents\) of an existing file.
+Will not overwrite (replace the contents) of an existing file.
 By default, if a file exists in the specified path, Out-File overwrites the file without warning.
 If both Append and NoClobber are used, the output is appended to the existing file.